 Responsibilities include hosting prospective Biology students (and their families) or others (e.g. alumni) on a 45-minute walking tour of the departmental facilities.
 Tour guides will introduce visitors to the counseling office, LILY 1-105 lecture hall, first years' labs, BRC, and other areas of the department and answer pertinent questions.
 Tour guides will also take visitors to their research lab and discuss their current research project.
 Students will spend 1 to 2 hours per week as a scheduled guide or be a backup for special tours.
 Tour guides must be progressing toward a biology degree, involved in research in the department, have professional manners and appearance, be enthusiastic about the Department of Biological Sciences, and enjoy talking with people.
-Guides will be paid an hourly wage.
 Tours are given M-F, 1:30 pm on days when school is in session.

 Science Ambassadors volunteer to help with on- and off-campus recruiting programs, meet with alumni, and are resources for the School of Science Recruiting Office and the University Admissions office.
 There are usually about 25 students chosen to be Ambassadors.
 Students must be pursuing a School of Science degree as a full-time undergraduate student, have at least two semesters remaining, have at least a 2.5 GPA, and be able to speak openly, tactfully, honestly and positively about their experiences at Purdue University.
-Rewards are meeting interesting people, learning about the School of Science, public speaking experience and a polo shirt.
+Rewards are meeting interesting people, learning about the College of Science, public speaking experience and a polo shirt.

 Talk with an advisor and pick up an application in the Biology Counseling Office, Room 1-123 of Lilly Hall.